jatinKhachane/miniReddit/README.md

 •	For Authentication – JWT token along with Refresh token is used for each request<br/>

 ## System Design:

+The architecture used for the application is monolithic architecture with abstract layering of Controller, Service and DataRepository.<br/>
+The System uses Relational DB (MySQL) for all the services.

 ### DB Schema:
 ![alt text](https://github.com/jatinKhachane/miniReddit/blob/main/miniReddit_Arch_v2.png)
 ## APIs: